mfrasca/Taxasoft-BG/README.md

 Given a configuration, the software can initialize a database, or given a database, you should be able to write the corresponding configuration.

-Most functionality is build into a special include file and it features:
+Most functionality is built into a special include file and it features:
 - Special task functions, activated from the menu
 - Field functions
 - Reports